dewdrip/eth-mobile/README.md

 ```
 yarn ios
 ```

+> **Note:** if you wish to run your app in a physical device, your device must be connected to the same WIFI

 You can interact with your smart contract using the `debugContracts` screen.
 You can configure your supported networks in `ethmobile.config.ts`.